GDevelopApp/GDevelop-examples/examples/starting-quiz/README.md

+# Quiz game

-A basic quizz game showing a question on the screen with 4 buttons allowing to choose an answer.
+A basic quiz game showing a question on the screen with 4 buttons allowing to choose an answer.
 Once an answer is selected, a win/lose sound is played and the next question is displayed.
 Questions are stored in a scene variable.
 Support for both mouse and touchscreens.